End-of-life planning witnesses to our trust in God’s gift of eternal life.

-Because it is difficult to plan or act wisely in a time of grief, we encourage our members to make calm appraisal of your intents and desires concerning an end-of-life service and final resting place before death is imminent.
+Because it is difficult to plan or act wisely in a time of grief, we encourage our members to make a calm appraisal of their intents and desires concerning an end-of-life service and final resting place before death is imminent.
 Our pastors are available to discuss your wishes and help with planning.
 We are happy to keep a record of your preferences, as well as any other documents related to end-of-life planning.

 Ministry at Time of Death

 When a death has occurred or is imminent, please contact the church as soon as possible (212.247.0490, ext.
 3007) so that we may provide pastoral care to the dying and their loved ones.
 If the church office is closed, please leave a message for the pastor on call.